georgeanderson/georgeanderson.github.io/_posts/tumblr/2011-12-03-ruby-on-rails---easy-setup-on-ubuntu.md

 ---
 layout: post
 title: Ruby on Rails - Easy Setup on Ubuntu
-tags:
+categories: post
-- ruby rails linux
+tags: ruby rails linux
 ---

 Today I had my first experience with Ruby on Rail in a RHOK event.
 After a terrible experience trying to setup the environment on a Windows 7 box, I came home and started to build my own environment on a Ubuntu 10.10 system.
 The project I am up to contribute is the letshelp.it and it has a few version constraints:
 Ruby 1.8.7